Lynn Hellerstein: Career

-Hellerstein, O.D., FCOVD, FAAO, is known as a pioneer in vision therapy and has created "brain-based" visual strategies to help children and adults increase school and work success, improve sports performance and confidence.
+Hellerstein, is known as a pioneer in vision therapy and has created "brain-based" visual strategies to help children and adults increase school and work success, improve sports performance and confidence.

 During the 1990s, she was appointed to help write guidelines for the Colorado School Vision Screening Interdisciplinary Task Force and Traumatic Brain Injury Task Force Division of Workers’ Compensation.

-Dr. Hellerstein is an author and international speaker and has published extensively on vision related topics, including a five-year research study of visual electro-diagnostic techniques in patients with traumatic brain injuries.
+Hellerstein is an author and international speaker and has published extensively on vision related topics, including a five-year research study of visual electro-diagnostic techniques in patients with traumatic brain injuries.
 Her award-winning book, See It.
 Say It.
 Do It!
 The Parent's & Teacher's Action Guide to Creating Successful Students & Confident Kids (2012) is a resource for parents, educators and therapists.
 See It.
 Say It.
 Do It!
 Organize It!
 (2011) is a complementary workbook to help children and adults learn how to create action plans to help with their organizational skills.
-Her newest book, See It.
+Her book, See It.
 Say It.
 Do It!
 50 Tips to Improve Your Sports Performance (2013) provides tips to athletes of all ages.

 She was listed among the National Academies of Practice by the Distinguished Interprofessional Advisors to Health Care Policy Makers.

-A fellow and past-President of the College of Optometrists in Vision Development (COVD), Dr. Hellerstein is an adjunct faculty member at five schools of optometry.
+A fellow and past president of the College of Optometrists in Vision Development (COVD), Hellerstein is an adjunct faculty member at five schools of optometry.
 Hellerstein and Brenner Vision Center, P.C., her private optometric practice, is located in the Metro-Denver area and has been listed among the Top 5 vision providers by Colorado Parent magazine.
 Hellerstein serves as a consultant to educational and parenting groups, rehabilitation facilities and sports teams.